 While you’ll face character limits on some profiles, websites like Facebook allow you to add plenty of info!
-Make sure (if you can fit them in) to add NAPU (business name, address, phone number and website URL).
+Make sure (if you can fit them in) to add NAPUE (business name, address, phone number, website URL and email).

-Don’t stuff a bunch of keywords in until your profiles are impossible to read, but make sure you add your business’s name and category (pizza place, retirement community, cat cafe) in there a couple of times.
+Don't stuff your profiles with too many keywords, but make sure to add your business’s name and category (pizza place, retirement community, cat cafe) in there a couple of times.